Watts-Lab/task-mapping/tasks/Advertisement Writing.md

 consists of members who have never interacted before in groups of 3-4 people
 > 2. Participants play four rounds of that task (order balanced across groups: 2 with same group, two with new group).
 Teams wrote ads for different Kickstarter projects in each round, so they would never repeat the exact same task.
 At the end of the round, the team collectively decided on a final advertisement and one member submitted it on behalf of the team.
+Each team had 10 minutes to complete each advertisement
 > 3. At the end of each round participants complete a viability scale
 > 4. At the end of all rounds participants attitudinal data collected